 In a perfect world, everything related to feeding your baby solid foods would be…well…perfect.
 You’d have all the best products and tools to make feeding a cinch.
 Your baby would fall in love with every single vegetable you offered her.
-Meals would be lots of fun and no (or at least low) mess.
+Meals would be lots of fun and no (or at least little) mess.

 We can dream, right?

 Feeding may be that perfect some of the time, but then life happens.
 Your little one gets sick and refuses to eat.
 Your baby food maker suddenly breaks.
-Baby decides she now hates tomatoes (even though she loved them last week) and throws a big, juicy handful right at your face.
+Baby decides she now hates sweet potatoes (even though she loved them last week) and throws a big, juicy handful right at your face.